Wednesday morning Haiku for you…

 Now, back to the corn and my second thoughts; I decided to Google “Jack-n-Grill” for the recipe.
 The photo of it there looked nothing like my first attempt, so I made it again with the parmesan cheese sprinkled over the top, as in their photo.
 It really made little difference taste wise, other than a tad more parmesan flavor, but I liked the texture better as the cheese wasn’t thoroughly melted in the corn.
 In the end, Stephen’s right ~ cook it your way; experiment and have fun cooking!

-Anyway, I think Stephen is a unique individual ~ he makes me laugh and sometimes he ticks me off too!
+Anyway, I think Stephen is a unique individual ~ he makes me laugh!
 That’s what’s so great about him, you just never know!
 You may not agree with everything he says, but you will have many laughs and maybe a rant or two yourself, if you read the Obsessive Chef’s cookbook, ACook’s Book for Cooks.
 It’s filled with delicious creative recipes like this corn dish and like this lima bean dish and it may, or may not have a list of ingredients with exact measurements!

 Here’s Stephen’s corn recipe: